keishon104/Annual_Income_Calculation/ReadMe.txt

                //-|--------------------------------------------------
                //-| 2.
 Compute Total_Pay = pay1 + pay2 + ...pay12.
                //-|--------------------------------------------------

                //-|--------------------------------------------------
                //-| 3.
 Compute Average_Pay = Total_Pay / 12.
                //-|--------------------------------------------------

                //-|--------------------------------------------------
                //-| 4.
 Display Total_Pay as: TOTAL PAY = $ xxxxxx
                //-|--------------------------------------------------

                //-|--------------------------------------------------
                //-| 5.
 Display Average_Pay as: AVERAGE PAY = $ xxxxxx
                //-|--------------------------------------------------

 -------------------------------------------------------------------------------------------

-The program above was intended to be programmed through c++, however for the initial project I will make it a little more complicating by using HTML, CSS, Bootstap, JavaScript and Node.js
+The intent of the program was to refine and improve my skills as a MEAN full-stack developer.
+The technologies / frameworks / languages used includes HTML, CSS, JavaScript, Bootstrap, NodeJS, MongoDB, Mongoose, and ExpressJS.
+In the future I plan to revisit this program to have it interact with physical devices such as a Arduino or Rasberry Pi.
+For now these projects are strictly software related.